gemc/docker/README.md

 ### jlabce

-- 2.5s: Based on centos8, use geant4 compiled in single thread mode.
-Includes:
+- 2.5g2: Based on centos8.
+Includes geant4 and libraries needed for gemc2:

   - evio
   - ccdb
   - hipo
   - cadmesh

-- 2.5: Based on Fedora34, use geant4 compiled in multi-thread mode.
-Includes:
+- 2.5g3: Based on Fedora35.
+Includes geant4 and libraries needed for gemc3:

   - ccdb
   - cadmesh